Here are some Eskimo rolling myths you may hear at some point in your whitewater kayaking journey.

-(If you do, just tell the person talking that "I've read the blog post, so I know that what you're saying is complete otter spittle.”
-Or something like that. ;)
+(If you do, consider telling the person talking that "I've read the blog post, so I know that what you're saying is complete otter spittle.")

 Myth 1.
 "You will lose your roll at some point."

 Don't be afraid to be an advanced boater who still starts out a pool session doing hip snaps at the side of the pool.
 Many of the good Class V boaters I know have gone through periods during which they've struggled with their roll, that's pretty normal - but you don't have to lose it.

 Myth 2.
 "You shouldn't be flipping over."

-Flipping and (hopefully) rolling are just part of kayaking, unless you are always on flat water or paddling way below your skill level.
-Trying new things and (gasp) failing occasionally is part of the fun, or should be.
-Don’t let people make you feel bad about it.
-Of course as you learn to brace better you’ll flip less, and as you get into harder whitewater flipping (and especially not rolling up) become more consequential, but most people who push themselves even a little bit are going to flip at some point, whether it’s on Class II or Class V. The people who are most severe about it tend to be very stylish paddlers who don’t think you should try anything unless you’re almost sure to crush the line, or more timid boaters who often don’t have a great roll themselves.
-Wish them well, don your nose plugs, and carry on.
+Of course as you learn to brace better you'll flip less, and as you get into harder whitewater flipping (and especially not rolling up) become more consequential, but most people who push themselves even a little bit are going to flip at some point, whether it's on Class II or Class V.

 Myth 3.
 "The roll requires strength."